A wellbeing guide for comms professionals

 About the authors:

-Heather is a board-level senior international human resources director and consultant with experience across a range of sectors and organisations including FMCG, telecoms, private equity, risk advisory and not-for profit.
-Experienced in developing and implementing HR strategies and leading teams to deliver business-relevant HR solutions and services, she has particular expertise in leadership development and coaching, leading complex change programmes, and developing and building high-performing teams.
+Heather is a board-level senior international human resources director and consultant.
+Her experience ranges across a number of sectors and organisations including FMCG, telecoms, private equity, risk advisory and not-for profit.
+She is widely skilled in developing and implementing HR strategies and leading teams to deliver business-relevant HR solutions and services.
+Heather’s particular expertise is in leadership development and coaching, leading complex change programmes, and developing and building high-performing teams.

-Ruth has been part of the communications team at GOSH Charity for the last three years, developing and delivering comms strategies for a wide variety of fundraising activity across the organisation.
+Ruth has been part of the communications team at GOSH Charity for the last three years.
+During this time she has developed and delivered comms strategies for a wide variety of fundraising activity across the organisation.
 Ruth has driven high profile, positive coverage through strong media relations and the handling of sensitive stories to demonstrate the impact of the charity, whilst also managing risk and reputational issues.

 Yasmin heads up a high-performing, creative and insight-driven team at GOSH Charity, looking after websites, social media, email marketing, analytics and digital content.
 Yasmin is passionate about storytelling and insight, and how they can be woven together to create campaigns that drive digital fundraising and raise brand profile.
 She has experience in both not-for-profit and commercial organisations.